Calderdale Community grants for climate Projects

-Goals of the Community Grants for Climate projects Fund
+Goals of the Community Grants for Climate Action Fund

-These Community Grants for Climate Projects will bring people, investment and funding together for the greatest impact, by supporting community proposals for greener, cleaner and climate-ready neighbourhoods, which prioritise:
+These Community Grants for Climate Projects will bring people, investment and funding together for the greatest impact, by supporting community proposals for greener, cleaner and climate-ready neighbourhoods.

 Disengaged and disadvantaged communities have a more acute barrier to participation in climate-related activities.
 Community organisations are central to developing a neighbourhood approach to the climate emergency by engaging and bringing communities together to work towards common goals.
 Introducing projects at a neighbourhood-level across West Yorkshire to support climate resilience, regeneration, and sustainability, will ensure that local solutions are delivered for neighbourhoods, whilst enabling partnerships and networks, and increasing accessibility for net zero carbon adaptation.

 There are lots of solutions that can be implemented right now in Calderdale.
 Working with existing community groups and developing new ones is essential.
 Many community groups in Calderdale are already leading the way on climate action.
 They are creating a sense of belonging, showing what is possible and supporting each other to help ideas grow.
 A community group can be anything from a resident’s association to a group of campaigners.
 Being a part of a community supports people to do work they value and to make a difference in their neighbourhood.